robertzhidealx/cs466-project/README.md

 without the https:// prefix) to crawl websites with default settings.
 This would generate {url}.latest.txt containing 1000 crawled pages, with 4 lines per page.
-The first line contains the url, the second line contains the title, the third line contains the author, and the fourth line contains the preview text.
+The first line contains the url, the second line contains the title, the third line contains the author, and the fourth line contains the body text.

 Crawling could also be done from the web app, generating {url}.latest.txt files, again with the format specified previously.